MohamadSabha/React-Weather-App/README.md

 4- Install dependencies<br>
 5- npm install <br>
 6- Add your API Key <br>
-    -Open App.js and replace this line with your own API key from OpenWeatherMap: const API_KEY = "your_api_key_here";<br>
+    - Open App.js and replace this line with your own API key from OpenWeatherMap: const API_KEY = "your_api_key_here";<br>
 7- Run the app <br>
     - npm start<br>